onur-dogan/Cpp-Examples/README.md

     - `make_heap` constructs a heap in the range of the array.
     - `sort_heap` sort the elements in the heap.
 - `lambda` expressions are a convenient way of defining an anonymous function object (a closure) right at the location where it's invoked or passed as an argument to a function.
 Typically lambdas are used to encapsulate a few lines of code that are passed to algorithms or asynchronous functions.
+- `noexcept` expression specifies whether a function could throw exceptions.
+It is a suffix to a function declaration that represents a set of types that might be matched by an exception handler for any exception that exits a function.
+- `set_new_handler` takes a replacement handler as the argument, returns the previous handler.
+The newly configured handler function is the function called by allocation functions whenever a memory allocation attempt fails.
+It transfers control to your error-handling mechanism if the new operator fails to allocate memory.
+So, it allows us to catch and manage the memory allocation issues.
+- `abort` function aborts the execution and generate a core-dump.
+- `unique_ptr` is a **smart pointer** that automatically manages the dynamically allocated resources on the heap via a pointer.
+    - A unique pointer can point to only one resource(a single object or dynamically allocated array of objects).
+    - A `unique_ptr` can transfer the ownership of the managed object to another unique_ptr if it's not declared as const.
+    - A `unique_ptr` variable is created by using the **new** keyword, so it allocates dynamically.
+So, it must be freed by using the `delete` keyword.
+As the name suggests, the unique pointers free the dynamically allocated resource memory automatically when the destructor function is called, so it avoids the dynamically allocated resource memory issues.